cosmos/sdk-tutorials/scavenge/tutorial/03-scaffold.md

   -c, --config string        config file (default is $HOME/.scaffold.yaml) -o, --output-path string   Path to output
 ```
 We will use this command to generate a basic boilerplate application.
 The parameter `lvl` should be filled with `lvl-1` (which is currently the only lvl available).
 You should use your own github username for `user` and come up with a name for `repo`.
 I will be using `scavenge` as the repo name for this tutorial.
-Using my github handle (`okwme`) the final command should look like:
+Using my own github handle (`okwme`) the final command should look like:
 ```bash
 scaffold app lvl-1 okwme scavenge
 ```